narimanehab/seleniumjava-testng/readme.md

-php travel registartion and login functions. using java language and selenium to automate testscripts. using maven project to enter dependencies in pom file using testng framework to write testscripts and results can get screenshots for failure tests.
+php travel registartion and login functions. using java language and selenium to automate testscripts in eclipse. using maven project to enter dependencies in pom file using testng framework to write testscripts and results can get screenshots for failure tests.